hiveeyes/beradio/README.rst

 The data now being on the bus, arbitrary systems can consume information by subscribing to specific topics where measurement events are delivered.
-The most-wanted requirement, to store the measurements into a solid timeseries database and to access and display them in a convenient way, is already implemented by the associated `Kotori DAQ`_ project.
+The most-wanted requirement, to store the measurements into a solid timeseries database and to access and display them in a convenient way, is already implemented by the associated Kotori_ project.

 Implementation